kereo32/BlackJackJS/README.md

-A simple BlackJack game coded with pure JavaScript and styled with Bootstrap.
+A simple BlackJack game coded with vanilla JavaScript and styled with Bootstrap.